If you need life insurance, you might as well get the right amount

 Something else to keep in mind is if you have health issues.

-Health conditions such as angina, bipolar, thyroid diseases, etc. may increase rates for you.
+Health conditions such as angina, bipolar, thyroid diseases, etc., may increase your rates.

 We’ll help you balance your life insurance needs with your budget to ensure that you have the best coverage possible for your situation.

-Now that you have an idea about your coverage needs, please submit your request for quotes.
+Now that you know your coverage needs, please submit your quote request.

-Let us help you get the right amount of coverage at the most competitive rates.
+Let us help you get the right coverage at the most competitive rates.

 We’ll help you put a plan together that protects your family.